Workflow Automation

 Test Workflow

-When you configured everything in the previous section, the workflow must be run when you tap your badge on the reader.
+When you have configured everything in the previous section, the workflow must be run when you tap your badge on the reader.

 Workflow Runner CLI